Honors Curriculum

 What Will You Study?

 The Honors Program seeks to build an inclusive community dedicated to community engagement, civic responsibility, and social justice, locally and globally.
-The program brings students together who are curious, strive for excellence, and who aspire to use their educations and strengths to address the challenges of the 21st century.
+The program brings together curious students who strive for excellence and aspire to use their education and strengths to address the challenges of the 21st century.

-We do this through innovative curriculum designed by outstanding faculty in small seminar classes, and through community engagement.
-We empower students to address the challenges of the future, and through research that prepares them for graduate education or to be leaders in their chosen fields.
+We empower students to address the challenges of the future through research that prepares them for graduate education or to be leaders in their chosen fields.

 Curriculum